hiluka/how-to-hyperopt/README.md

 # how-to-hyperopt

-This repository contains the code necessary to replicate the tables and figures documented in "The Role of Hyperparameters in Machine Learning Models and How to Tune Them" (Christian Arnold, Luka Biedebach, Andreas Küpfer, Marcel Neunhoeffer)
+This repository contains the code necessary to replicate the tables and figures documented in "The Role of Hyperparameters in Machine Learning Models and How to Tune Them" (Christian Arnold, Luka Biedebach, Andreas Küpfer, Marcel Neunhoeffer).
+The most current version of the replication archive is hosted on GitHub (https://github.com/hiluka/how-to-hyperopt/) while the Harvard Dataverse serves as a snapshot of our replication.

 #### Contents